erickgarro/EE-Cases-Styles-Experiments/README.md

 Below you can find a description of the frontend and the instructions to set it up to run the experiment.

-You can also access the [source code for the backend](https://github.com/erickgarro/EE-Cases-Styles-Experiments-Backtend) on Github.
+You can also find the [source code for the backend](https://github.com/erickgarro/EE-Cases-Styles-Experiments-Backend) on Github.

 ### Frontend